mountwebs/ha-plant-tracker/README.md

 # Plant tracker for Home Assistant

-This is a simple appdaemon solution to keep (manually) track of when you need to water your plants.
+This is a simple appdaemon solution to keep ("manual") track of when you need to water your plants.
 Basically a habit tracker for watering your plants with AppDeamon and Home Assistant.
 No plants died during the making of this app.

 This is an example of how I use the script together with [Button Card by RomRider](https://github.com/custom-cards/button-card) (the colors represent the four different tracker states.
 The numbers are the days since the plant was watered).